Syncing a fork branch:

 git fetch upstream

-Then check out your fork's local default branch - In mine case I will use master.
+Then check out your fork's local default branch - In mine case I will use master

 git checkout master

-Merge the changes from the upstream default branch - in this case, upstream/master- into your local default branch.
+- into your local default branch.
 This brings your fork's default branch into sync with the upstream repository, without losing your local changes.

 git merge upstream/master